Updated on 2025-04-27

 Introduction

-Last month I updated my PC with the objective to create my own cloud.
-So I had
+Last month, I upgraded my PC with the goal of building my own private cloud.
+As

-My main idea is to use an open source tool with iac support and strong features.
-That’s where I found OpenStack.
+My main idea was to use an open-source solution with Infrastructure as Code (IaC) support and strong features.
+That’s when I discovered OpenStack.

-Isn’t overkill to use OpenStack for a Homelab server?
+Isn’t it overkill to use OpenStack for a homelab server?

 Available Hardware

-For building this private cloud I am going to be using this old PC I have.
-This one has the following specifications:
+For this project, I’ll be using an old PC I already had lying around, with the following specifications:

 Part | Quantity | Model |